akhilrao/OPUS/README.md

 ## Usage

 1. Clone the repository.
-2. Navigate to the root directory.
+2. Refer to the User Guide to produce simulations.
-3. Run `./conductor.sh` in the shell.

 ## Acknowledgments